Bringing the thrills and spills of sailing to Kiwi kids nationwide

-Science and the Environment
+- Science and the environment

-Another important aspect of the Weta is it’s suitability for children (or adults) with a physical disability, and it’s inclusion now allows the Volvo Sailing…Have a Go! programme to be extended to those children.
-Our coaches have all completed the Inclusive Coaching Module of the Halberg Disability Sports' No Exceptions Training.
+Another important aspect of the Weta is its suitability for children (or adults) with a physical disability, and its inclusion now allows the Volvo Sailing…Have a Go! programme to be extended to those children.
+Our coaches have all completed the inclusive coaching module of the Halberg Disability Sports' No Exceptions Training.
 This training enables our instructors to be confident, knowledgeable and creative in adapting the programme to suit children with a disability.

 Where we came from